-The UNESCO World Heritage List includes several hundred properties with outstanding universal value.
+The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.

-Date of Inscription: 1996
+- Date of Inscription: 1996

-Category: Cultural site
+- Category: Cultural site

 UNESCO’s World Heritage Centre’s short description of site no. 292:

-I must admit not having spent weeks and not even days in the cathedral.
+I must admit not having spent weeks and not even days in the Cologne cathedral.
 Instead I had a look inside and out one very early morning in 1990 on my way from Salzburg to Brussels.
 The cathedral is famous and worth it.